 I’ve made it with both sweetened and unsweetened coconut, and like it both ways.
 My sister and her mother in law have always used sweetened coconut.
 And it’s terrific.
 If you want a less sweet version that still have great coconut flavor try the unsweetened shredded coconut.
 The unsweetened shredded coconut still has great flavor.
 I go back and forth and use both depending on what I feel like.

-- 4 eggs
+- 4 lrg eggs

-- 2 C sugar
+- 2 C granulated sugar

-- 1 C olive oil
+- 1 C coconut oil

-- 3 C flour
+- 3 C all-purpose flour

-- 1/2 tsp soda
+- 1 tsp baking soda

 - 1/2 tsp salt

-- 1 C buttermilk
+- 1 C coconut milk

 - 1 C shredded coconut I use the finely shredded unsweetened coconut

 - 1 C chopped pecans